Vietnamese legal interpreter has spent 15 years helping community

 “Vietnamese people are becoming more and more aware of their legal rights.
 They come in and say they’ve heard about workers or motor vehicle accident compensation on the radio, and they find out they are able to claim for those injuries as well,” she said.

 “Now I get many calls from people in the Vietnamese community.
-They call in with any type of problem – personal injury, family, selling the business, selling their properties – any type of matter.
+They call in with any type of problem – personal injury, family, selling the business, selling their properties – any type of case.
 I receive lots of phone calls in every type of question.”

 Like many Vietnamese refugees, Lien’s story of arrival in Australia was one of hardship.
 After leaving Vietnam to seek refuge in Thailand, Lien and her fellow travellers were captured by Thai fishermen.